 Put simply, the franchise is a juggernaut.
 And while I’m not especially interested in litigating why this is so – like any cultural phenomenon, I suspect the reasons are many – I think it’s fair to say superheroes have long captured the fascination of audiences around the world, and only recently have we had the technological capability of giving them their due on the big screen.
 But I can’t help but be a little bored by these stories.
 All too often they are tired affairs, us-versus-them scenarios in which innate evil is pitted against innate good, where the fate of the world hangs in the balance but where very little is at stake for the characters we are supposed to care about.

 That is to say, regular but not normal.
 Normal people don’t have secret identities or stalk criminals at night.
 And it’s the exploration of why they fight crime that sets “Watchmen” apart from all other titles in its class.
 The moral absolutism of Rorschach.
 The familial obligation of Silk Specter.
 The cunning of Ozymandias.
 The do-goodery of the Night Owl.
 The sociopathy of the Comedian.
-Every vigilante has a reason to don the mask, and the ways Moore reveals their motivations – through personal journals, clinical psychological profiles, classroom assignments from childhood, academic articles and biographies written by the principals – are as inventive as they are effective.
+Every vigilante has a reason to don the mask, and the ways Moore reveals their motivations – through personal journals, clinical psychological profiles, past school assignments, articles and biographies authored by the principals – are as inventive as they are effective.
 (These devices go a long way in putting the “novel” into the term “graphic novel.”)

 So, too, does every vigilante have a reason to eventually take off the mask.
 For many, that reason was the Keene Act, legislation passed in a slightly altered version of America that outlaws caped crusaders.
 Most of them oblige the government’s request, save for Rorschach, who continues to fight crime in spite of the law, and the Comedian, who lends his talents to the U.S. government and whose murder sets the plot of the book in motion.